hkturan/Pokemon-Game-Bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+1. Open Pokemon Planet and Go to a place where you can find pokemon

-1. Run `main.py`
+2. Run `main.py`

-2. Choose Pokeball - Used to catch pokemon (`Pokeball`, `Great Ball` and `Ultra Ball`)
+3. Choose Pokeball - Used to catch pokemon (`Pokeball`, `Great Ball` and `Ultra Ball`)

 * <img src="images/github/pokeball_to_use.PNG">

-3. Choose Walk Type - Determines the direction the character will go (`Up-Down` and `Left-Right`
+4. Choose Walk Type - Determines the direction the character will go (`Up-Down` and `Left-Right`

 * <img src="images/github/walk_type.PNG">

-3. Choose Skill - Determines the skill to be used in battle.
+5. Choose Skill - Determines the skill to be used in battle.
 If you want to get out without a fight, choose to `Run`

 * <img src="images/github/skill_to_use.PNG">

-4. Set Walk Speed - Determines how many seconds the character will walk in one direction
+6. Set Walk Speed - Determines how many seconds the character will walk in one direction

 * <img src="images/github/walk_speed.PNG">

-5. Choose Potion - Used when the Pokemon health's is below 50%.
+7. Choose Potion - Used when the Pokemon health's is below 50%.
 If you don't want to use it, choose `Don't Use` (`Potion`, `Super Potion` and `Hyper Potion`)

 * <img src="images/github/potion_to_use.PNG">

-6. Select Pokemons - Determines which pokemons to catch
+8. Select Pokemons - Determines which pokemons to catch

 * <img src="images/github/pokemons_to_catch.PNG">

-7. <b>Click Start and Get Enjoy!</b>
+9. <b>Click Start and Get Enjoy!</b>

 * <img src="images/github/start.PNG">